-Are you planning to relocate into a home with an oil heating system?
+Are you planning to relocate to a home with an oil heating system?
 Do you want to install one at home?
 Are you familiar with how the heating system works and its maintenance?
 Does an oil furnace produce carbon monoxide?
 Well, worry not because here is what you need to know about them.

 For starters, the question of whether oil furnaces produce carbon monoxide or not is pretty straightforward.
 All furnaces or heating systems that burn fossil fuel generate carbon monoxide (CO), a silent but deadly gas — which is okay.
 Diligence is required when handling furnaces and maintenance to keep everyone in your family safe from the dangers of CO poisoning.
-Essentially, carbon monoxide production happens due to the malfunction of a furnace burner in a too rich fuel mixture condition.
+Essentially, carbon monoxide production happens due to the malfunction of a furnace burner in a too-rich fuel mixture condition.

 What is an Oil Furnace?